Delcampe/delcampe-api-client/README.md

+# WARNING !
+For safety reasons.
+As of January 1, 2020, the use of HTTP protocol will no longer be available.

+Please use HTTPS protocol from now.

 # Welcome !

 The Delcampe API allows you to communicate easily with the Delcampe.net services.
 It allows you to start sales, close them, be informed when items are sold, etc.